 Applications are invited from writers in all areas of literary activity, including drama, fiction and poetry, New Zealand art, biography, history, music, society and culture, etc. Applicants should be authors of proven merit normally resident in New Zealand or New Zealanders currently resident overseas.
-There is no restriction on the occupation of applicants, but they should not be employees of Creative New Zealand or Victoria University of Wellington, or have been employed by Victoria University of Wellington in the twelve months prior to the closing date.
+There is no restriction on the occupation of applicants, but they should not be employees of Creative New Zealand or Victoria University of Wellington, nor have been employed on a full-time basis by Victoria University of Wellington in the twelve months prior to the closing date.

 Beginning in 2019 we also offer a three-month Emerging Pasifika Writer in Residency, and a three-month Emerging Māori Writer's Residency, both jointly funded by the University and Creative New Zealand.